 A description of the odour observed by the complainant (where provided).

-Following an odour complaint, a trained member of staff will undertake a sniff test, recording the results on an Odour Monitoring Form such as that presented in Appendix A. Where possible the sniff test will be undertaken by a member of staff that does not routinely work within the WTS building (and will not therefore be accustomed to the characteristic malodours that might arise from the Site).
+Following an odour complaint, a trained member of staff will undertake a sniff test, recording the results on an Odour Monitoring Form such as that presented in Appendix B. Where possible the sniff test will be undertaken by a member of staff that does not routinely work within the WTS building (and will not therefore be accustomed to the characteristic malodours that might arise from the Site).
 If an odour which can be attributed to the Site operations is encountered during the sniff test, the source of the detected odours will be investigated by the Site Management Team and the outcome recorded.

 Investigations will include the likely source and cause of the odour and a review of the meteorological data.
 Suitable remedial action will be investigated, where required.
 The complainant will be informed of any action taken and all actions will be recorded.